goldironhack/2017-Purdue-IronHack-Tutorials/README.md

 Available datasets to choose from:
 - **[Climate Data Online](https://www.ncdc.noaa.gov/cdo-web)** -- the mandatory dataset <br>

-Pick one additional open data set relevant for a chanllenge focused on the food quality and price:
+Pick one additional open data set relevant for a challenge focused on the food quality and price:
 - **[50OPENDATASETS](https://www.dropbox.com/s/xsr4ytln2hvn3ah/verified50datasets_vegetables.docx?dl=0)** -- 50 relevant datastes

 If you want to learn more about the sources of this data:
-- **[Data.gov](https://www.data.gov)** -- official site of the US Government
+- **[Data.gov](https://www.data.gov)** -- Official site of the US Government
-- **[Open Indy Data Portal](http://data.indy.gov/)** -- Offical site of the State of Indiana for open data
+- **[Open Indy Data Portal](http://data.indy.gov/)** -- Official site of the State of Indiana for open data

 You can read more about these datasets [here](Datasets.md)